asmaamohamed1989/Fault-Tolerant-Key-Value-Store/Readme.md

 ```

 There is a grader script Grader.sh that execute all configurations in testcases folder.The tests include:
-..* Basic CRUD tests that test if three replicas respond
+1. Basic CRUD tests that test if three replicas respond
-..*Single failure followed immediately by operations which should succeed (as quorum can still be reached with 1 failure)
+2. Single failure followed immediately by operations which should succeed (as quorum can still be reached with 1 failure)
-..* Multiple failures followed immediately by operations which should fail as quorum cannot be reached
+3. Multiple failures followed immediately by operations which should fail as quorum cannot be reached
-..* Failures followed by a time for the system to re-stabilize, followed by operations that should succeed because the key has been re-replicated again at three nodes.
+4. Failures followed by a time for the system to re-stabilize, followed by operations that should succeed because the key has been re-replicated again at three nodes.
 For more information about the test, see the comments in Application.cpp starting at Line 232.

 ---
-Warning
+Real-world application
 ---

 This is an experimental protocol implementation project and work-in-progress repo under heavy development.
 I do not yet recommend using in production environments.

 However, here are some idea to integrate this into real-world application: The MP has been designed for use of porting to a real distributed system.
 Start by changing the EmulNet layer and then perhaps using multithreading.